May 22, 2023

 Rewards

-When choosing a business credit card, consider its rewards programs.
+When choosing a business credit card, consider its membership rewards program.
 These programs fall under two categories:

 1. Cashback rewards.
 These are credit cards that offer straightforward rewards via statement credits, checks, and gift cards.
 When you spend money on the card and you automatically know the value of the rewards.